crossminer/CrossSim/README.md

 CrossSim: Exploting **C**ross Project **R**elationships for Computing **O**pen **S**ource **S**oftware **Sim**ilarity
 ================

-CrossSim is an approach that allows us to represent in a homogeneous manner different project characteristics belonging to different abstraction layers and eventually to compute similarities among GitHub projects.
-An evaluation on a dataset containing 580 GitHub projects shows that the tool outperforms some existing techniques, which have been proven to have a good performance in detecting similar GitHub repositories.
+CrossSim is a versatile tool by exploiting the graph representation: it can incorporate various features into the similarity computation, e.g., third-party libraries, API funtion calls, package names, to name a few.
+An evaluation on a dataset containing 580 GitHub projects shows that the tool outperforms MUDABlue, CLAN, and RepoPal with respect to different quality metrics.

 This repository contains tools and dataset for the following papers: